-In strength training, we are taught to always lift with a flat back.
+We are taught to always lift with a flat back in strength training.

 This recommendation comes with good reason.
-Lifting heavy things, loading the spine, and then bending will likely get you hurt.
-But at Seriously Strong Training we think about strength training a lot, and question everything.
+Lifting heavy things, loading the spine, and bending will likely hurt you.
+But at Seriously Strong Training, we think about strength training a lot and question everything.

 So during all this questioning, we found that doing everything with a flat back may not be the best way to bulletproof your spine.

-We found that the Jefferson Curl could be a great exercise for spinal health—if you’re ready.
+We found that the Jefferson curl could be an excellent exercise for spinal health—if you’re ready.